LearnPAd/learnpad/lp-content-analysis/lp-ca-ui/README.md

 #How it works?

-The service is available at `localhost:9092`.
+The service is available at `localhost:9092/getanalysis.jsf?id=XXX`, substitute `XXX` in url with the id of content analysis that the CA-UI will be show.